Articles on: Crisp Chatbot

 Your Team/Department routing chatbot is now ready!
 Don't forget to save and deploy your modifications before leaving the chatbot builder of course.

-In this demonstration, we showed you two different approaches to route your conversation, either by assigning it directly to a specific operator or by adding a segment and leveraging the Routing Rules available in your Unlimited plan.
+In this demonstration, we showed you two different approaches to route your conversation, either by assigning it directly to a specific operator or by adding a segment and leveraging the Routing Rules available in your Essentials and Plus plans.

 This was done thanks to button pickers, allowing us to offer choices to our users, you can read more on that topic right here if you'd like.